 If you can’t find a thirty-minute chunk of free time to walk, don’t despair.
 The latest research shows that three brisk ten minute daily walks brings better results than a half hour half-hearted effort.
 The idea is to get your heart pumping.

 The Centers for Disease Control and Prevention suggest 150 minutes of moderately paced activity per week.
 For most people, this is the equivalent to taking approximately 7,000 to 8,000 steps a day.

 The good news is that any increase in physical activity will have advantages if you are consistent.
 Some benefits you can expect include a reduced risk of heart disease and Type 2 diabetes.
 A lowering and stabilization of high blood pressure.
 And weight loss if you are overweight, or easier weight maintenance if you aren’t.

 In fact, new research has shown that people who take a 3,000 step brisk walk each day and avoid prolonged sitting, can get the same health benefits as those who walk 10,000 steps per day.
-The one downside is that that walking less will not result in as much weight loss.
+The one downside is that walking less will not result in as much weight loss.
 If your job requires you to sit for extended periods, set a timer and get up and walk around your office for a minute or two every hour.
-This will enable you to get in some extra steps and burn some additional calories.
+This will enable you to get in some extra steps and burn additional calories.

 How to Track Your Steps

-Research shows that people who track their steps increase their daily step count by around 2,000 steps a day, which is the equivalent of a mile.
+Research shows that people who track their steps increase their daily step count by around 2,000 a day, which is the equivalent of a mile.

 You can track your steps with a fitness tracker such as a smartwatch.
 Most will also enable you to monitor your mileage and how many calories you burn.